Ingest AWS logs into Google Security Operations

 This document details the steps for configuring the ingestion of AWS CloudTrail logs and context data into Google Security Operations.
 These steps also apply to ingesting logs from other AWS services, such as AWS GuardDuty, AWS VPC Flow, AWS CloudWatch, and AWS Security Hub.

-The first part of this document provides concise steps for using Amazon S3 as the feed source type or, optionally, using Amazon S3 with Amazon SQS as the feed source type.
+The first part of this document provides concise steps for using Amazon S3 as the feed source type or, preferably using Amazon S3 with Amazon SQS as the feed source type.
 The second part provides more detailed steps with screenshots for using Amazon S3 as the feed source type.
 Using Amazon SQS is not covered in the second part.
 The third part provides information about how to ingest AWS context data about hosts, services, VPC networks, and users.

 This section describes the basic steps for ingesting AWS CloudTrail logs into your Google Security Operations instance.
-The steps describe how to do this using Amazon S3 as the feed source type or, optionally, using Amazon S3 with Amazon SQS as the feed source type.
+The steps describe how to do this using Amazon S3 with Amazon SQS as the feed source type or, optionally, using Amazon S3 as the feed source type.

 Configure AWS CloudTrail and S3